You have a choice:

 Condoms are 98% safe to prevent pregnancy.
 If a condom slips off during sex, you may need emergency contraception.
 Visit your clinic or local pharmacy as soon as possible, definitely within 72 hours.

 Don’t use a condom more than once.
 Always check the sell-by date on the packaging as well.
-Also, make sure the condom you use has a CE marking on them.
+Also, make sure the condom you use has a CE marking on it.
 Those are tested to European standards.
 Don’t use condoms without the CE marking.

 How to use a condom